2017, Vol. 4 Issue 3, Part A

 How to cite this article:

-Fazal Ellahi, Abdul Ghani Lanjar, Babar Hussain Chang, Fida Hussain Magsi, Ghulam Mujtaba Khushk, Aftab Raza, Asif Hussain Chang and Falak Naz Miano.
+Fazal Ellahi, Abdul Ghani Lanjar, Babar Hussain Chang, Fida Hussain Magsi, Ghulam Mujtaba Khushk, Aftab Raza, Asif Hussain Chang, Falak Naz Miano.
 Insect biodiversity on mix cropping of chilli and onion crops.
-International Journal of Fauna and Biological Studies.
-2017; 4(3): 14-19.
+Int J Fauna Biol Stud 2017;4(3):14-19.